hypermodeinc/modus/README.md

 ## Building the Runtime

 Ensure that you have Go installed in your dev environment.
-The required minimum version is specified in the [.go-version](./go-verson) file.
+The required minimum major version is specified in the [go.mod](./go.mod) file.
+It is recommended to use the latest patch version available, and keep current.

 Then, you can do any of the following: